Bachelor Seminar: "Innovating for Organizational, Market, and Societal Impact"

 What will I gain from this course?

-The purpose of the seminar Innovating for Organizational, Market, Societal Impact is to provide students an opportunity to conduct a self-driven, structured research project on a topic that is shaping innovation management and research today.
+The purpose of the seminar Innovating for Organizational, Market, Societal Impact is to provide bachelor students with the opportunity to conduct a self-driven, structured research project on a topic that is shaping innovation management and research today.
 Students will be introduced to critical issues faced by organizations across different industries, including ensuring efficiency and effectiveness of innovations and measuring impact that goes beyond the financial (e.g. societal or organizational).
 Students will learn to conduct a deep-dive into a specific phenomenon, understand theoretical underpinnings, and extract practical implications.
 Students will be coached in conducting a literature review and synthesis, writing a scientific paper, and presenting the findings.
 This seminar also serves as a preparation for students who are interested in writing a bachelor thesis on topics related to innovation.

 How is the course conducted?

 - You will do all of your work in English, and we will deliver all instruction in English.

 - If you are interested in pursuing a Bachelor Thesis at the IIM, the paper from this seminar is a prerequisite.
 (Please also see the guidelines for Bachelor Theses on the ISC website).